 The story of St Magnus sits at the heart of Orcadian history.
 It’s one of power, betrayal and miracles, and ensures the legacy of Orkney’s patron saint lives on to this day.

-There’s no better time to find out more about St Magnus than during Scotland’s Year of Stories, and especially because today, April 16th, is St Magnus Day in Orkney.
+Every year on April 16th, Orkney celebrates St Magnus Day.
 It’s the date that marks the martyrdom of Magnus Erlendsson, the former Viking Earl of the islands, in 1117.

 Magnus reigned in Orkney alongside his cousin Hakon in the early 12th century.
 After a relatively peaceful period, relationships between the two men and their followers fell apart and brought both parties to the brink of battle.
 That was eventually averted, and both Magnus and Hakon were encouraged to meet to bring peace to Orkney.